-- Length is converted to mass using the condition factor, and an allometric growth coefficient, b. - Stock recruitment was modeled by a Beverton and Holt stock recruitment relationship reformulated in terms of steepness (h), virgin biomass (v) and S/RF =0, where steepness is the ratio of recruitment at 20% of virgin biomass to virgin recruitment (R0).
+- Stock Recruitment: Modelled by a Beverton and Holt stock recruitment relationship reformulated in terms of steepness (h), virgin biomass (v) and S/RF =0, where steepness is the ratio of recruitment at 20% of virgin biomass to virgin recruitment (R0).
 Steepness is difficult to estimate from stock assessment data sets and there is often insufficient range in biomass levels that is required for its estimation.
-Steepness and virgin biomass were set to 0.9 and 1000 t respectively. - Selection pattern The selection pattern was a long-term average derived from the VPA results
+Steepness and virgin biomass were set to 0.9 and 1000 t, respectively. - Selection pattern: The selection pattern was a long-term average derived from the VPA.